 Translation is the conversion of a written document from its original, or source language into a second, or target language.
 Interpreting is the rendering of spoken language into a second language, that is, from source-to-target or target-to-source.
 Interpreting is performed either simultaneously or consecutively between two or more speakers of different languages.

 A certified court interpreter is an individual who possesses proficiency in English and a second language and is skilled in the three modes of court interpreting: simultaneous, consecutive and sight translation.
-In order to become certified these individuals must pass the Written Exam and the Bilingual Interpreting Exam, which that tests bilingual proficiency, interpretation skills and knowledge of legal and other specialized terminology.
+In order to become certified, a person must pass a written English exam as well as an oral exam which tests interpreting skills, bilingual proficiency and specialized terminology.

 Once certified, a court interpreter must file for certification with the Judicial Council, submit proof of completion of an orientation course and a Code of Ethics Workshop.
 Certified court interpreters also must maintain their certification both through continuing education courses and by interpreting in the courts or the private sector.

-The Judicial Council of California, through Prometrics, certifies bilingual candidates in fifteen languages.
-As of June 1st, 2013 the languages are: American Sign Language, Arabic, Eastern Armenian, Western Armenian, Cantonese, Japanese, Khmer, Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, and Vietnamese.
+The Judicial Council of California has sixteen certified languages.
+Currently the languages are: American Sign Language, Arabic, Eastern Armenian, Western Armenian, Cantonese, Farsi (Persian of Iran), Japanese (certification exam not being offered at this time), Khmer (Cambodian), Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, and Vietnamese.

 Certified court interpreters are required to carry a Judicial Council-issued badge that displays a photo, ID number and an expiration date.